aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTX to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Word template file used to store document templates.
+It is a part of the Office Open XML (OOXML) standard and is used to store a collection of settings and content that can be used to create a new document.
+On the other hand, the XLTM file format is a Microsoft Excel template file used to store spreadsheet templates.
+It is also a part of the Office Open XML (OOXML) standard and is used to store a collection of settings and content that can be used to create a new spreadsheet.
+Therefore, for a Python developer, it is necessary to convert DOTX to XLTM in order to create a new spreadsheet from the DOTX template.

+<h2>How Aspose.Total Helps for DOTX to XLTM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process from DOTX to XLTM.
+It is mainly a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API is a powerful tool that can help to automate the conversion process and make it easier for the Python developer to create a new spreadsheet from the DOTX template.

 {{% /blocks/products/pf/feature-page-summary %}}